Haden-Brock/se_project_aroundtheus/README.md

 - Flat BEM
 - Form based on Figma design
 - Responsive layout supporting screen sizes from 320px minimum to 1280px maximum
-- Interactive features such as editing profile and dynamic creation of images based on user imput using JavaScript.
+- Interactive features such as editing profile and dynamic creation of images based on user imput using JavaScript
-- Ability to like, delete, and view modal windows of user added images.
+- Ability to like, delete, and view modal windows of user added images
 - Form validation with error descriptions
 - Ability to close any popup windows by clicking outside of them or pressing "Esc"
+- Classes for card elements as well as form validation

 ## Plan on improving the project